AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

 filename: budget-resources-in-business-case
 navigation-topic: business-case-and-scorecards
 title: Budget resources in the Business Case
 description: As part of resource planning, you can budget the job roles necessary for completing the work in a project when you build the business case.
-For more information about creating a Business Case, see Create a Business Case for a project in Adobe Workfront.
+For more information about creating a Business Case, see Create a Business Case for a project .
 ---

 # Budget resources in the Business Case

 As part of resource planning, you can budget the job roles necessary for completing the work in a project when you build the business case.
-For more information about creating a Business Case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about creating a Business Case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 >[!NOTE]
 >